joshbrew/HEG_ESP32_Delobotomizer/Guides/GettingStarted.md

 ### Quick Start
 * Open this app demo via Chrome: https://hegalomania.netlify.app
 * You can install it by clicking the settings icon (3 vertical dots) in the top right corner.
+It will be automatically kept up to date as long as your device is connected to the internet.
 * Enable Serial by entering chrome://flags in a new tab and enabling the "Experimental Web Platform Features" flag and restarting Chrome when prompted.
 * Plug in your HEG via USB, you should see it flashing then show solid red (if you don't see the LED, reset the device by unplugging it or feeling around for the reset button in the middle of the microcontroller hub)
 * Connect your device via "Set USB Device."
 Data should begin streaming in automatically.
 If not, reset the device.
 There are some known glitches on startup here.